-Qualified pre-retirement survivor annuities are mandated by the Employee Retirement Income Security Act of 1974, commonly referred to as ERISA.
-The law was created to protect the retirement savings of workers.
+QPSAs are mandated components of some, but not all, types of retirement plans by the Employee Retirement Income Security Act, commonly referred to as ERISA.
+The law was enacted in 1974 to protect the retirement savings of workers.

 Another difference between a life insurance death benefit and a QPSA is how the proceeds are taxed.
 A life insurance benefit is non-taxable.
 The income from a QPSA is taxed as ordinary income.
 The reason for this tax treatment is that a QPSA is funded with money held in a qualified retirement plan, which contains pre-tax dollars.

-Types of Plans
+Types of Plans Offering QPSAs

-- Defined contribution plans, such as a 401(k)
+- Defined contribution plans, such as 401(k)s.

-- Plans that do not offer a life annuity retirement benefit
+- Plans that do not offer a life annuity retirement benefit.

-- Plans transferred from another employer that did not require a survivor annuity
+- Plans transferred from another employer that did not require a survivor annuity.

 Defined contribution plans such as 401(k)s are exempt because they do not provide a defined benefit.
 A 401(k) plan defines the amount of money the participant and the employer contribute to the plan.

 Plans that offer an insurance-like death benefit to a participant’s spouse are not required to provide QPSAs because the surviving spouse receives full payment from the outset.